seatable/seatable-scripts/manual/python/websocket.md

 # Websocket

-## Get real-time data updates
+## Get real-time data update notifications

-By using websocket, you can get real-time data updates of a Base just like the SeaTable webpage.
+By using websocket, you can get real-time data update notifications of a Base just like the SeaTable webpage.

 ##### Example